1230113202/awesome-knowledge-graph/README.md

 __Wikidata client library for Python__ Provides easy APIs to use Wikidata for Python [[Link](https://pypi.org/project/Wikidata/)]

+__PyTorch-BigGraph (PBG)__ A distributed system for learning graph embeddings for large graphs, particularly big web interaction graphs with up to billions of entities and trillions of edges. [[Link](https://github.com/facebookresearch/PyTorch-BigGraph)]

 ## Knowledge Base
 __Wikidata__ Free knowledge base, acts as central storage for the structured data of its Wikimedia sister projects including Wikipedia, Wikivoyage, Wiktionary, Wikisource, and others [[Link](https://www.wikidata.org/wiki/Wikidata:Main_Page)]